patrickfatrick/marky-marked/README.md

 ## Dependencies & Support

-Marky Marked has two dependencies:
+Marky Marked has only the following dependencies:

 - [marked](https://github.com/chjj/marked), which handles the heavylifting for the Markdown parsing.
 This is already included in the minified file.
 - [contra/emitter](https://github.com/bevacqua/contra#λemitterthing-options)